a-freiberg/starter-academic/content/home/research.md

 ## Working Papers
 * "No brothers in arms: The influence of non-violent socialisation on rebel fragmentation"
-* "Combatant Socialization and Conflict-Related Sexual Violence: Understanding the Effects of Rebels’ Individual-Level Traits"
+* "Conflict-related sexual violence: Understanding the influence of rebels’ traits on strategies of combatant socialisation"
 * "Why insurgents rape: The influence of non-violent socialisation on conflict-related sexual violence"
 * "Resources and Rape: Patterns of wartime rape in activist insurgencies"